 Under state law drugs are categorized by the type of chemical effect the drug has on humans.
 Hallucinogens are one of these types of drugs.
 Common illegal hallucinogens are psilocybin, also known as mushrooms, mescaline, peyote, and MDMA.
 MDMA is the abbreviation for the chemical name of ecstasy and in its pure for it is known on the street as molly.
 State drug enforcement officers and DEA agents have placed a greater emphasis on making arrests for possession of ecstasy over the past decade and ecstasy arrests are on the rise.
-Simple possession of hallucinogens such as ecstasy or MDMA is a misdemeanor punishable by up to 4 years in prison, and a $25,000 fine.
+Simple possession of hallucinogens such as ecstasy or MDMA is a misdemeanor punishable by up to 1 years in jail, and a hefty fine.
 Marijuana is also classified as a hallucinogen, but the maximum sentence for possession of marijuana is one year in jail.
 Due to ongoing state and national lobbying, Maryland has separate and unique marijuana laws that have less severe penalties than other illegal drugs.
 There are currently less than 30 substances that are classified as illegal hallucinogens, but the law does allow for new hallucinogens to be made illegal if there is a high potential for abuse, there is no accepted medical use, and the substance is unsafe.
 A drug lawyer in Maryland can give you specific advice any illegal drug charge including the maximum punishments, and available defenses.

 In addition to rising arrest levels for ecstasy, arrest for opiates such as prescription oxycodone have skyrocketed over the past 10 years.
 Oxycodone and hydrocodone are the chemical names for the opiates found in common prescription drugs such as Percocet, Oxycontin, and Vicodin.
 Percocet and Vicodin are combination drugs that contain a small amount of controlled substance along with a larger amount of an over the counter analgesic such as aspirin or acetaminophen.
 Oxycontin typically comes in the form an extended release pill of pure oxycodone.
-Illegal possession of this drug also carries a maximum penalty of 4 years in prison.
+Illegal possession of this drug also carries a maximum penalty of 1 year.
 Arrests for illegal possession typically occur if someone is caught carrying the drug without a prescription.
 Police officers have also focused a great deal of effort on cracking down on obtaining oxycodone with fraudulent a prescription, and doctor shopping.
 If you or someone you know has been arrested for any of these offenses contact criminal lawyer at The Herbst Firm to discuss your case.